-The Executive Director has the authority to determine that RRHA is not bound by the decision of the hearing officer because RRHA was not required to provide a hearing, the decision exceeded the authority of the hearing officer, the decision conflicted with or contradicted HUD regulations, requirements, or the decision was otherwise contrary to federal, state, or local laws.
+The Chief Executive Officer has the authority to determine that RRHA is not bound by the decision of the hearing officer because RRHA was not required to provide a hearing, the decision exceeded the authority of the hearing officer, the decision conflicted with or contradicted HUD regulations, requirements, or the decision was otherwise contrary to federal, state, or local laws.

-In such a case, RRHA will mail/email a "Notice of Final Decision" to RRHA and the participant on the same day.
-The "Notice of Final Decision" will be sent by first-class mail.
+In such a case, RRHA will upload the mail/email a "Notice of Final Decision" to the tenant's Rent Café portal on the same day.
 A copy of this notice will be maintained in RRHA's file.